Isatuximab-irfc (By injection)

 - Clear or bloody discharge from nipple, inverted nipple, dimpling of the breast, skin lump in the breast or under the arm, redness or swelling of the breast, sore on the skin of the breast that does not heal

-- Fever, chills, sore throat, cough, body aches
+- Fever, chills, sore throat, cough, runny or stuffy nose, body aches

 - Persistent non-healing sore, reddish patch or irritated area, white, yellow or waxy scar-like area